srisanth15-dot/mar25-devxcode/README.md

 ## **Credits**
 - **Sound Effects**: [FreeAnimalSounds.org](https://freeanimalsounds.org) for animal sounds.
 - **Fonts**: [Google Fonts](https://fonts.google.com) for the `Inter` and `Montserrat` fonts.
-- **Inspiration**: Inspired by typing games like TypeRacer and Monkeytype.

----

-## **License**
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.

 ---